 The Company recognizes interest and penalties related to uncertain tax positions, if any, in general and administrative expense.
-As of June 30, 2014, the Company has not recorded any provision for accrued interest and penalties related to uncertain tax positions.
+As of June 30, 2015, the Company has not recorded any provision for accrued interest and penalties related to uncertain tax positions.

-By statute, tax years ended June 30, 2014, 2013, 2012, and 2011 remain open to examination by the major taxing jurisdictions to which the Company is subject.
+By federal tax statute, tax years ended June 30, 2015, 2014, 2013, and 2012 remain open to examination by the IRS.
+By New York state tax law, tax years ended June 30, 2015 and 2014 remain open to examination.